 Are most tree roots as long as the tree is tall?

 No, tree roots are not as long as the tree is tall.
 Most tree roots, irrespective of height, grow within 60 cm of the soil’s surface.
-And in most cases, the depth of the growth depends more on the species of the tree and the drought and soil conditions in which the tree is growing.
+In most cases, the depth of the growth depends more on the species of the tree (drought tolerant trees are deeper rooted) and soil conditions in which the tree is growing.
 Therefore, factors like soil compaction matter more than the tree’s height.

 Do tall trees have deep root systems?